edgedb/easy-edgedb/README.md

 > It turns out that Renfield was telling the truth!
 Dracula found out about the coffins and decided to attack Mina that night.
 Dracula succeeds, and Mina is now slowly turning into a vampire (though she is still human).
 The group finds Renfield in a pool of blood, and dying.
 Renfield tells them that he is sorry: he thought that Dracula would help him become a vampire too, but after he let him inside, Dracula ignored him and headed for Mina's room.
 Renfield liked Mina and attacked Dracula to try to stop him from hurting her.
 Dracula, of course, was much stronger and won.

 > Van Helsing does not give up though.
-If Mina is now connected to Dracula, what happens if he uses hypnotism on her?
+If Mina is now connected to Dracula, what happens if he puts her to sleep and uses hypnotism on her?
 Could that work?

 ## Named tuples